ibm-cloud-docs/rise-with-sap-on-powervs/surround/integration-overview.md

 ## Virtual Private Cloud
 {: #integration-overview-arch-vpc}

 A Virtual Private Cloud (VPC) provides network isolation and security in the IBM Cloud.
 See [Virtual Private Cloud Overview]( /docs/vpc?topic=vpc-about-vpc).
 A VPC can be a logical container for an enterprise division's resources e.g. marketing, development, or accounting or a collection of resources operated by an enterprise team.
-VPCs can be connected to an enterprise's locations, to each other and VPCS in other IBM Cloud accounts.
+VPCs can be connected to an enterprise's locations, to each other and VPCs in other IBM Cloud accounts.

 With IBM Cloud Transit Gateway, you can define and control communication between resources hosted in the IBM Cloud infrastructure environments and/or on-premise networks.
 See [Getting started with IBM Cloud Transit Gateway](/docs/transit-gateway?topic=transit-gateway-getting-started).
 The IBM Cloud infrastructure environments are: